 Coordinating the Crew

-As you’re planning outfits for your family, coordinate your color palette and wardrobe pieces, but don’t actually “match” outfits.
+As you’re planning outfits for your family, coordinate your color palette and wardrobe pieces, but if possible, don’t actually “match” outfits (especially with older kids).
 For timeless photos, think about what “fits” together.

 How to Mix Colors

 Break up colors and shades so that you’re not all wearing the same color on top and bottom.
 The more you can mix that up, the better.
 Plan each outfit with “dominant colors” and “accent colors” in mind.

 A good starting point is for mom to choose her outfit first, and then build the rest of the family’s outfits based around that.
 Here’s one example:

 Mom wears a blush dress, soft blue earrings and nude shoes (blush is dominant)

 Dad wears a navy coat with a white button-down and gray pants, with brown leather shoes and maybe even a blush pocket square (navy is dominant)

 Daughter wears a soft blue top with a white tulle skirt (soft blue is dominant)